mguella/Ticketswap/README.md

 **Expected result :** The search field is empty and does not contain any characters.
 **Test Steps :** Landing page -> Select search field -> Verify element's text property is empty

-## Information and future plans.
-**Scalability :**

--Test files should include specific features to be tested.
--Additonal tests can be added in the relative file.

-**TODO:**

--create BasePage with basic page constructor where other pages will be built from (driver instatiating, basic webdriver methods).
--create any page object to inherit from base page and use the methods defined there to create the test methods.
--create tests to inherit from the page they are testing.